-Graduate students in the Department of Biology are supported through a variety of sources.
-The Department has approximately 30 teaching assistantships available each semester and these positions are filled one semester in advance (contact the Graduate Coordinator for details).
+Graduate students in the Department of Biology are supported through various sources.
+The department has approximately 30 teaching assistantships available each semester and these positions are filled one semester in advance (contact the Graduate Coordinator for details).
 In addition, students may receive research assistantships through individual faculty members and their research grants.
 The University offers a limited number of tuition fee waivers for qualified teaching assistants.
 Students can also obtain academic scholarships as well as financial aid (usually in the form of low-interest loans).
 The Department of Biology encourages current and prospective students to apply for external scholarships, fellowships and grants ).

 Graduates of this program find themselves with an enhanced understanding of biology and first-hand experience in the practice of science.
 Many of our graduates move on to doctoral programs and careers in teaching and research.
 Others pursue careers in environmental consulting, resource management, industry, and various health professions.

-During the first semester in attendance, the student will consult with their faculty advisor who will be their principle guide in planning research and academic activities.
+During the first semester in attendance, the student will consult with their faculty advisor who will be their principal guide in planning research and academic activities.
 By the end of the first semester, the student and faculty advisor must identify two other people to serve on the student's Advisory Committee.
 The Advisory Committee consists of the advisor (chair of committee) and at least two other members.
 A minimum of two members of the Advisory Committee must be members of the Department of Biology's Graduate Faculty.
-At least one member of the committee must be a tenured/tenure-track faculty member in Biology.
+At least one committee member must be a tenured/tenure-track faculty member in Biology.
 The third member of the Advisory Committee may be from another institution or agency, subject to approval of the Graduate Committee.
-Within the first year, the student may change their faculty advisor in consultation and agreement with the new advisor, and approval of the Graduate Committee.
+Within the first year, the student may change their faculty advisor in consultation and agreement with the new advisor and approval of the Graduate Committee.

-The student meets with the Advisory Committee by the end of the first semester to complete the MS Coursework and Timeline Form listing the Committee approved courses that the student intends to apply to the degree, timeline for advancement to candidacy and completion of degree.
+The student meets with the Advisory Committee by the end of the first semester to complete the MS Coursework and Timeline Form listing the committee approved courses that the student intends to apply to the degree, timeline for advancement to candidacy and completion of degree.
 This form is submitted to the Graduate Coordinator for approval by the Graduate Committee.
-Without filing additional forms, students can make changes in their course work if changes meet the approval of their Advisory Committee.
+Without filing additional forms, students can make changes in their coursework if changes meet the approval of their Advisory Committee.

 Students Admitted as Conditionally Classified

-Students admitted under a “conditional acceptance” must fulfill specific requirement outlined by the graduate committee and faculty advisor before completing their GSO1.
+Students admitted under a “conditional acceptance” must fulfill specific requirements outlined by the graduate committee and faculty advisor before completing their GSO1.
 The GSO1 will not be processed until the requirement has been completed and the student cannot register or start their BIOL 599 coursework.

 - A minimum of 18 units must be in Biology.

-- A minimum of 15 units must be at the 500-level, and must include:
+- A minimum of 15 units must be at the 500-level and must include: